amandawang90-spec/neuefische-data-analysis-180825-muesli_eda_project/muesli_eda_project/README.md

   - Also after having created this environment, you can install additional packages within it. **Make sure you have activated your environment before installing new packages within it**!
   - Work in branches and push your changes to the repository in order to keep your notebooks synchronised.
   - Create a new .ipynb file and start with your EDA!
+  - It's a good idea to split different steps into different notebooks.
+Save intermediate results as `.csv`-files.
   - When working seperately from teammates use different files that can be combined later, or work carefully to avoid merge conflicts!